bchien6672/ECE470_FinalProj/README.md

 Checkpoint 4 (4/2)
 1. Looked into deciding what type of collision detector to use.
 (Currently going to work directly with V-REP)
 2. Ported existing code into the new module.
+3. Decided on algorithm to understand how robot should handle collision (decide on having the joint go back to original position and move on)
+4. Compiling set of joint thetas for the robot to perform, currently have 4 sets of thetas that will yield at least 30 configurations, with additional configurations that will occur when the robot has been in collision)

+Current Issues:
+The simulation may sometimes be wonky with the robot returning to the original position, as it will get stuck with the table.